-Teaching you to better hear and read the verbal and non-verbal signals you send to each other: What are the things you both do individually, or as a team, which contribute to fueling the fire of conflicts?
+Teaching you to better hear and read the verbal and non-verbal signals you send to each other: What are the things you both do individually, or as a team, which contribute to fueling conflicts?
 Is one (or both) of you constantly threatening the relationship by making snarky or passive-aggressive comments when you don’t like what your partner says, threatening to end the relationship, avoiding talking about difficult subjects, or withholding important information from your partner?

 Management of thirds: What are the “thirds” in your relationship that create conflicts between the two of you and jeopardize the safety of your relationship?
-Are your kids, the in-laws, ex’s, work, coworkers, technology, drugs and/or alcohol contributing to making your relationship less secure?
+Are your kids, the in-laws, ex-partners, work, coworkers, technology, extracurricular activities, drugs and/or alcohol contributing to making your relationship less secure?

 Asking for help in periods of stress: Are you (as a couple) willing and able to co-regulate (quickly shift one another’s emotional states) in periods of stress and vulnerability?
 Or to the contrary, do you revert back to your old patterns of self-regulation (withdrawal, isolation, numbing, etc.) or external-regulation (keeping busy and looking outside of the relationship for what is missing inside)?